RubixML/ML/docs/preprocessing.md

 # Preprocessing
-Sometimes, one or more preprocessing steps will need to be taken to condition data for a learner.
-Some examples of preprocessing steps include feature extraction, standardization, normalization, imputation, and dimensionality reduction.
+Sometimes, one or more preprocessing steps may need to be taken to transform the dataset before handing it to a Learner.
+Some examples include feature extraction, standardization, normalization, imputation, and dimensionality reduction.
 Preprocessing in Rubix ML is handled through [Transformer](transformers/api.md) objects whose logic is hidden behind an easy-to-use interface.

-[Stateful](transformers/api.md#stateful) transformers are a type of transformer that must be *fitted* to a dataset before transforming.
+[Stateful](transformers/api.md#stateful) transformers are a type of transformer that must be *fitted* to a dataset.
+Fitting a dataset to a transformer is much like training a Learner but in the context of preprocessing rather than inference.
 After fitting a stateful transformer, it will expect the features to be present in the same order when transforming subsequent datasets.
 A few transformers are *supervised* meaning they must be fitted with a [Labeled](datasets/labeled.md) dataset.
 [Elastic](transformers/api.md#elastic) transformers can have their fittings updated with new data after an initial fitting.

 ## Transform a Dataset
 An example of a transformation is one that converts the categorical features of a dataset to continuous ones using a [*one hot*](https://en.wikipedia.org/wiki/One-hot) encoding.
-To accomplish this with the library, pass a [One Hot Encoder](transformers/one-hot-encoder.md) transformer instance to the [Dataset](datasets/api.md) object's `apply()` method.
-This method automatically handles fitting and transforming the samples.
+To accomplish this with the library, pass a [One Hot Encoder](transformers/one-hot-encoder.md) instance as an argument to the [Dataset](datasets/api.md) object's `apply()` method.
+Note that this method handles fitting automatically.

 ```php
 use Rubix\ML\Transformers\OneHotEncoder;